Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Soaking in a nice warm bath is a great way to relax after a stressful day and relieve pain that’s caused by arthritis, overused muscles and numerous injuries, which is why many physicians and physiotherapists recommend hydrotherapy.
 Unfortunately, many seniors and people with limited mobility are unable to use traditional bathtubs due to the high risk of slipping and falling as well as difficulties getting in and out of a tub.

 The good news is that walk-in tubs offer the perfect solution for anyone who wants to enjoy a bath or whirlpool in comfort and safety.
-These tubs are common in care facilities for seniors, and there are now a number of walk-in tubs available for residential use that range in price from about $1,600 to well over $15,000.
+These tubs are common in care facilities for seniors, and there are now a number of walk-in tubs available for residential use that range in price from about $2,000 to $10,000 plus the costs of installation.

 Today’s walk-in tubs come in a variety of styles and include an assortment of features, such as whirlpool jets, heated seats and backrests, LED colored light therapy systems, retractable shower heads and integrated water heaters.
 There are models designed to retrofit directly into an existing bathtub space, and units that can even accommodate two bathers at once.
 Although walk-in tubs tend to be marketed towards seniors, adults of all ages may want to take a look at these premium bathtubs when planning a bathroom renovation.